Margaret H'Doubler: Dance pedagogy

 H'Doubler began teaching dance in the summer of 1917.
 She described dance as an art and science which formed her foundation.
 Her theory of dance was viewed as acceptable because it was feminine and aesthetic.
 She taught exercises based on her idea of natural body movement; this was movement that did not require formal dance technique.
 She started with her students on the floor and then progressed to standing positions.
 She was interested in how the body reacted to the "structural changes of position of the body" and "self generated creativity".

 She wanted her students to express their own ideas and feelings through movement, often asking them to describe their movements in scientific terms.
 After coming up with her theory of teaching dance, she wrote Manual of Dancing: Suggestions and Bibliography for the Teacher of Dancing in 1921.
 Her fourth book, Dance: A Creative Art Experience was published in 1940.
 In it she explains her theory of dance pedagogy about the expression of one's own thoughts and feelings through dance.
 She states that the technique is "training the mind to use the body as an expressive instrument".
 H'Doubler highlights the teacher's ability to inspire confidence in students so they will not be afraid of what they will reveal when expressing their own feelings through dance.
 In this book she includes her principles of composition: Climax, Transition, Balance, Sequence, Repetition, Harmony, Variety and Contrast.

 In 1918 H'Doubler founded a group of dancers called Orchesis, which is Greek for expressive gesture.
+One of the early members and lopngtime supporters of Orchesis at Wisconsin was dancer and choreographer Berta Ochsner.
 The University of Wisconsin opened Lathrop Hall in 1921, which was a studio devoted to dance.
 This was also the first university to develop dance courses.
 In 1926, she collaborated with Dean Sellery and the faculty of the School of Education to develop the first curriculum establishing dance as a major.

 Her approach to dance education was to "enable each individual to live as fully as possible" and believed the "educational process must be based upon scientific facts concerning the nature of human life".
 In her thinking and teaching, she advocated focusing on kinesthetic awareness in terms of three phases: (1.) feedback, which she describes as bringing information from the muscles, joints, and tendons; (2.) associative, which takes place exclusively in the brain; and (3.) feed-forward, the process of sending messages back to the muscles.

 Legacy

 H'Doubler retired from the university in 1954.
 She continued to be a guest speaker and teach master classes until her death in 1982.
 In 1963 she was a Heritage Award recipient of the National Dance Association.
-After receiving a $4 million donation in 1998, the University of Wisconsin-Madison renovated Lathrop Hall and with a new theatre named the Margaret H’Doubler Performance Space.
+After receiving a $4 million donation in 1998, the University of Wisconsin-Madison renovated Lathrop Hall and with a new theatre named the Margaret H'Doubler Performance Space.